lueschem/lueschem.github.io/_posts/2019-10-18-Cross-Compiling-for-Raspbian-Buster.md

 trivial packages such as apt.

-Furthermore the above generated container can be used as a "digital twin" of the Raspberry Pi and a lot of development effort can happen within the container and without touching the real hardware.
+Furthermore the above generated container can be used as a "digital twin" of the Raspberry Pi and a lot of development effort can happen within the container (without touching the target hardware).

-If some components perfidiously refuse to get cross compiled, you can still buy the most powerful Raspberry Pi available and natively compile it on that device.
+If some components perfidiously refuse to get cross compiled, you can still buy the most powerful Raspberry Pi available and natively compile them on that device.

 Further Reading
 ---------------